bitcraft/polerunner/lib2d/README.md

 Game Structure Overview
 -----------------------

-    Map is designed in Tiled with special layer (controlset.tsx) Game objects are created in world.py and assigned GUID control numbers The 'world' data structure is pickleable and becomes the save game When engine is started, the world data structure can be used to play
+    Map is designed in Tiled with special layer (controlset.tsx).
+    Game objects are created in world.py and assigned GUID control numbers.
+    The 'world' data structure is pickleable and becomes the save game.
+    When engine is started, the world data structure can be used to play.

 Control